 Kayaking in Halong Bay, Vietnam

-Kayaking leaves a bad taste in my mouth, and I’m not talking about the salt water.
+Kayaking leaves a bad taste in my mouth, and I’m not talking about the salt water or the cool kayak products.
 The first time Luke and I got in a kayak together in the Philippines, we had a massive fight, the biggest fight we’ve ever had.
 Unable to work together, we ended it by telling each other to “fuck off,” and staring dumbly at the water whilst we bobbed together in the boat.
 When we were told we were off kayaking in Halong Bay I was horrified.
 In the face of a re-emerging challenge, we refused to allow a kayak to come between us and skimmed romantically through the limestone karsts of the bay.

 Embarking on what I thought was an hour-long afternoon amble, 4 hours later I had my new boots covered in mud, was dying of thirst and felt dizzy having skipped lunch.
 Incredulous as to why Luke would let us come out on a hike with no water or lunch, I was stomping along appreciating very little of the beautiful surroundings.
 When the sun began to set at the end of the walk, it was too picture perfect for me to stay mad.